VarunB453/TravelStoryApp/README.md

 └── README.md
 ```

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License** — use it, fork it, build on it.
+Just don’t forget to write your own stories!

+---

+## 🤝 Want to Contribute?

+Got a feature idea or found a bug?
+Open an issue, fork the repo, and submit a pull request — we’d love your help!

+---

+> *“Traveling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta*
+> Start your story today. 🌍🖋️

 ---